Ngai jong: For observers

-Disadvantages
+Controversies

+"Ngai jong" activities have frequently been reported to have caused public disturbances due to the level of noise.
+In February 2011, a professor at HKUST sought $100,000 in compensation from the Students' Union and Student Affairs Office after noise from ngai jong activities earlier that month had been recorded to have exceeded 90 decibels.
+Students responded by asserting that ngai jong was a valuable team-building activity, and that they hoped to preserve the university's student culture.
+The university had previously restricted ngai jong activities to two one-hour blocks during lunch hour and in the early evening in response to complaints.

+In 2017, a student at HKUST was charged with two counts of assault occasioning actual bodily harm after an ngai jong conflict led to a physical confrontation.
+The student was given a bind-over order for one year.

 The students having lessons in classrooms that are near the places of "Ngai Jong" may not be able to concentrate on their lesson because of the noise.
 Some people in the common resting areas of the university may be disturbed by the noise given out by "Ngai Jong", as the activity is held everywhere in the university.
 There are time slots for the activity, which are mainly in the morning, noontime and the afternoon, but people may still be affected by the noise.
 In many universities, complaints from the residents are received every year during the committee election periods.
 Because the activity “Ngai Jong” is held at public spaces like the university entrance, corridors or near canteens, the noise may cause disturb to passers- by and the general public near the university or those who are using the university facilities.
 More and more complaints are received, which affects the university’s image and reputation.

 Since students are only allowed to use their own voices and body parts during "Ngai Jong" without the help of microphones or other sound systems, students would have to shout loudly in order to catch attention.
 The long time of shouting affects their vocal cords, causing voice loss or headaches.
 Also, as students have to stay outdoors overnight to get a good place for "Ngai Jong", they may lack sleep.